 RELATED: 8 Affirmations to Feel Ridiculously Happy Every Day in Retirement.

-It's a powerful thing to see your partner for who they really are and all of the things that make them unique.
-By embracing this mantra, you're placing value on those special qualities your partner has—even the ones that may sometimes lead to friction between you.
+Similar to loving your partner for who they are, it's also powerful to love them for the things that make them unique.
+By embracing this mantra, you're placing value on your partner's special qualities—even the ones that may sometimes lead to friction between you.

 "This affirmation emphasizes the importance of valuing individuality within a marriage," explains Bayu Prihandito, a life coach and the founder of Life Architekture.
 "Every person is unique, and sometimes, the differences can lead to misunderstandings or conflicts.
 By cherishing and celebrating these differences, couples can foster a deeper understanding and appreciation for each other, leading to a more harmonious and fulfilling relationship."